lukekarrys/lukecod.es/src/posts/2020-08-27-ios-cant-play-youtube-via-react-useeffect.md

 In other browsers like Chrome, both effects will work to play the video.
 But in Safari, only the `useLayoutEffect` will work.
 Even though `play()` is called via the `onClick` handler, Safari doesn't see the `play()` call as the direct result of the click handler.

+In order to get the video to play, **you need to call `play()` from `useLayoutEffect` or directly in the `onClick` handler**.

 ## YouTube

 This also partially applies to the YouTube Player API.
 If you try to call `ytPlayer.playVideo()` inside `useEffect` a similar thing will happen.
 On iOS, the player will not start, but on macOS both the `useEffect` and `useLayoutEffect` handlers will behave the same.

 [Here's another example using the YouTube Player API.](codesandbox://safari-youtube-useeffect)

-## Conclusing
+## Conclusion

-In hindsight, this is all obvious but it wasn't when developing my app.
+In hindsight, this seems obvious but it wasn't when I first ran into the issue in an application.
 It stumped me and wasn't something I realized until walking around the house the next day.

 A few lessons that I learned from this:

 - The example called out in the React docs is the most likely reason to use `useLayoutEffect` but it makes sense to learn what is happening under the hood so that cases like this are more immediately clear what's happening.
+This probably applies to all APIs.
-- As always, reducing error cases as much as possible.
-I first encountered the behavior when using the YouTube player but if I had reduced the case to using a plain `<video>` element I would've gotten the much nicer error from Safari: `The request is not allowed by the user agent or the platform in the current context, possibly because the user denied permission.` Good error messages are very important.
+- As always, reducing error cases as much as possible is very helpful.
+I first encountered the behavior when using the YouTube player but if I had reduced the case to using a plain `<video>` element I would've gotten this much nicer error from Safari: `The request is not allowed by the user agent or the platform in the current context, possibly because the user denied permission.` Good error messages are very important.